 I can’t make the race.
 What happens now?

 - Please contact us as soon as you know.
-Unless it is right before the race, you can get either a refund, or a credit to your NORRA account, less the $500 non-refundable deposit.
-NORRA credits are good through the following year.
+Unless it is the last few weeks before the race, you can get a credit to your NORRA account, less the $500 non-refundable deposit.
+NORRA credits are good only through the following race.
 You will still need to register for the race when you’re ready to use your credit.
-Note that for 2020 only we will give a full NORRA credit, including the deposit and it will be good through 2022.
+You can also sell or transfer your credit to another racer, but it still expires after the following race.
 See the Mexican 1000 Info page for deadlines and the full refund policy.

 I want to use my favorite number for my entry.
 How are the numbers assigned?